 Science & Technology Division

-Students who have already earned a bachelor’s degree at UNH or another college or university can attend UNH Manchester to complete the MCPHS’s Master of Physician Assistant Studies program pre-requisites.
-Students transferring to UNH Manchester from colleges or universities are not eligible for the collaborative program, but may apply through MCPHS’s regular admission process.
+Already earned a bachelor’s degree at UNH or another college?
+You can still complete MCPHS’s M.P.A.S. program prerequisites at UNH Manchester.
+Transfer students are not eligible for the collaborative program, but may apply through MCPHS’s regular admission process.

 Scholars in Science and Technology Program